d-r-n/d-r-n.github.io/_posts/2023-08-10-catching-up.md

 Without hesitation, we quit our jobs and committed to solving people's problems.

-It’s now February, and we’re looking for ways to accelerate our growth.
+By February, we were looking for ways to accelerate our growth.
 Enter Buildspace.

-I hopped on a plane to San Francisco and showed up at the Buildspace school for an IRL event.
+We joined Nights & Weekends s3 on a whim, and a few months later, I was on a plane to San Francisco.
 That’s where I met Alex.

 Alex and I instantly clicked.
 It was the feeling when you meet someone and you just know that they're on the same wavelength.
 Alex was a pure-bred entrepreneur who dreams big.
 The moment we started talking, it was clear that his mind was wired for innovation and his heart was set on creating something extraordinary.